 Our amended and restated certificate of incorporation provides that stockholders may not take action by written consent but may only take action at annual or special meetings of stockholders.
 As a result, a holder controlling a majority of capital stock would not be able to amend the Company's bylaws or remove directors without holding a meeting of stockholders called in accordance with the Company's bylaws.
-Further, our amended and restated certificate of incorporation provides that only the chairperson of the Board, the Chief Executive Officer of the Company or a majority of the Board, by resolution, may call special meetings of the Company stockholders, thus prohibiting a Company stockholder from calling a special meeting of the Company's stockholders to force consideration of a proposal or for the Company's stockholders controlling a majority of the Company's stockholders to take any action, including the removal of directors.
+Further, our amended and restated certificate of incorporation provides that only the chairperson of the Board, the Chief Executive Officer of the Company or a majority of the Board, by resolution, may call special meetings of the Company stockholders, thus prohibiting a Company stockholder from calling a special meeting of the Company stockholders.
+These provisions might delay the ability of the Company's stockholders to force consideration of a proposal or for the Company's stockholders controlling a majority of the Company's capital stock to take any action, including the removal of directors.